Kiki Kogelnik: Death and legacy

 Kiki Kogelnik died of cancer on February 1, 1997, in Vienna.
 She is buried in Bleiburg, Austria.

 The Belvedere Museum in Vienna held a large retrospective of her work in the same year.
 In 1998 Kogelnik was posthumously awarded Austria's highest medal in the arts, the Austrian Cross of Honour for Science and Art.
 She was previously awarded, in 1995, the City of Vienna Prize for Visual Arts.

 Since the artist's death, the Kiki Kogelnik Foundation, a U.S. non-profit organization was established, with offices in Vienna and New York City.
 The foundation's mission is to protect, document, research and perpetuate the creative legacy of Kiki Kogelnik.
 As of 2009 the foundation continues to maintain and enlarge a comprehensive database that was established in NYC of Kogelnik's works for art-historical research, and will eventually create a Catalogue Raisonné.

 In 2003, the Austrian Post office issued a 55 euro-cent stamp featuring Kogelnik's 1973 painting, Prenez Le Temps d’Aimer.
-Kogelnik also designed two fountains, one in Bleiburg, Austria and another in Klagenfurt, Austria, where a street is named after her.
+Kogelnik also designed two fountains, one in Bleiburg, and another in Klagenfurt, Austria, where a street is named after her.

 In 2015, Kogelnik was included in The World Goes Pop, an exhibit held at the Tate Modern.
 The exhibit revealed an alternate view of Pop Art, showing that it was not just an American movement, but instead was international in scope.
 Internationally, Pop Art was also often used as a subversive language of protest rather than simply a celebration of western consumerism.
 The show ran from 17 September 2015 – 24 January 2016.